xianggebenben/Junxiang_Wang/index.md

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=UBFTZbAAAAAJ&view_op=list_works&sortby=pubdate)    [CV](https://github.com/xianggebenben/Junxiang_Wang/blob/master/resume.pdf)

 ## News
+2021/12: The code of the [MILR](https://github.com/xianggebenben/MILR) for vaccinee adverse event detection has been released.
+Feel free to contact me if you have any questions.

 2021/12: I am invited to give a talk at the [2022 INFORMS Optimization Society Conference](https://connect.informs.org/optimizationsociety/conferences).

 2021/12: The source code of the [dlADMM](https://github.com/xianggebenben/dlADMM) algorithm for the GCN model has been released.
-Welcome to use and provide feedback.
+Feel free to contact me if you have any questions.

 2021/12: I serve as a PC member for the IJCAI 2022.